yorkjong/colab/README.md

 ### Visualizing Stocks

 Initially, just for fun, I gave ChatGPT a simple task, to write a program to draw basic charts such as candlesticks, moving average line, and volume.
 However, after ChatGPT struggled for a whole day, it still couldn't produce accurate results.
 So I had to roll up my sleeves, with the assistance of ChatGPT, and spend two days studying Plotly to finally achieve the current result.
-The following is its colab notebook file.
+The following is its Colab notebook file.

 * [ViStock.ipynb](https://github.com/YorkJong/Colab/blob/3c8181e391d9f4215db19717c3473c8e4894224d/ViStock.ipynb)